Fighting Employee Absenteeism: 5 Expert Tips You Need To Know

 Employee Absenteeism May Be Due to Poor Employee Experience

-Absenteeism is often a sign of poor management or poor working conditions or even the direct result of both; for example, a Draconian attitude towards absences might result in sick people coming into work and making their coworkers sick, which in turn results in absenteeism.
-(While illness is legitimate, making your own employees sick as a result of your poor management is a preventable issue.)
+Employee absenteeism is often a sign of poor management or poor working conditions or even the direct result of both; for example, a draconian attitude towards absences might result in sick people coming into work and making their coworkers sick, which in turn results in absenteeism.
+(While illness is legitimate, making your employees sick as a result of your poor management is a preventable issue.)

 Scheduling difficulties and lost short-term productivity may be the most visible impacts of absenteeism, but there are far-reaching impacts like undermined relationships and damage to an organization’s employer brand—damage that may be impossible to repair and that may not even be visible at first.